 - ¼ cup palm oil*

 - 1 red belle pepper (Tatashe) – finely minced

 - 2 cups chopped okro

 *(use less water if you are not adding lots of meat to the soup)

 1) Place a pot on medium heat , pour in the meat stock (or water), cover and bring to a boil

-2) Add in the cooking potash, reduce the heat to medium.
-Add in the prepared meat, crayfish powder, magi and chilli.
-Combine, simmer for 10-12 minutes.
+2) Add in the cooking potash if using.
+Reduce heat to medium.
+Add in the prepared meat, fish, prawns, crayfish powder, maggi palm oil and pepper.
+Combine.
+Leave to simmer for 10-12 minutes

 3) Stir, taste and adjust for Seasoning

-Serve with Semolina, fufu, garri or pounded yam and Chilled Malta Guinness.
+Serve with Semolina, fufu, garri or pounded yam .
 Enjoy!